 The roof of your external extension can be flat or pitched depending on your budget and desired appearance.
-Flat roofs are less expensive, pitched roof more attractive.
-Both types need insulation and with flat roofs this can be placed between the roof joists, with pitched roof between the rafters or ceiling joists.
+Flat roofs are less expensive, pitched roofs more attractive.
+Both types need insulation and with flat roofs, this can be placed between the roof joists, with pitched roof between the rafters or ceiling joists.

 Building internally could add value to your home

-Again, planning permission is not required for internal work such as moving walls to create a more open living space but you must be careful of removing load bearing walls and always get the advice of a Structural Engineer when doing so.
-S/he can design a beam support for the structure above and supervise the works.
+Again, planning permission is not required for internal work such as moving walls to create a more open living space but you must be careful of removing load-bearing walls and always get the advice of a Structural Engineer when doing so.
+S/he can design beam support for the structure above and supervise the works.

 To improve the lower floor aspects of your living area you may wish to build into an external wall a large patio door or bifold door to open views to your garden.
 This is possible for large widths of up to 6000mm without too much expense.
 A steel beam can be designed to support the wall above and there are clever ways of inserting that beam safely with the help of carefully placed temporary propping.

 You could add value to your home with a loft conversion.

 The unused space in your roof is the obvious target for increasing the floor area of your property but comes with several provisos;

 First of all the roof has to have enough slope to give sufficient internal headroom, ideally, the slope should be around 45 degrees so that the ridge of the house is at least 2600mm above the attic floor.